 Consumer guarantees and warranties

 Most products and services people buy or hire come with automatic consumer guarantees that they work and do what they claim to do.

-A warranty is different - it is a voluntary promise to the consumer from the seller, manufacturer or supplier.
+A warranty is different - it's a voluntary promise to the consumer from the seller, manufacturer or supplier.
 Warranties are separate but they don't replace consumer guarantees.

 Guarantees and warranties video - Consumer and Business Services (provided in several languages).